daeuniverse/dae/docs/commit-msg-guide.md

 ## Message Body

-ust as in the `<subject>`, use the imperative, present tense: "change" not "changed" nor "changes".
+use as in the `<subject>`, use the imperative, present tense: "change" not "changed" nor "changes".
 Message body should include motivation for the change and contrasts with previous behavior.

 ## Message footer